‘I gained promotion less than a year after completing my apprenticeship’

 Apprentices trained at the College of Haringey Enfield and North East London (CONEL) are flourishing as they embark on their careers with top employers.

-Steven Gallego, 23, secured a job and promotion within a year of completing an Accountancy apprenticeship with the College at Notting Hill Housing in King’s Cross.
+Steven Gallego, 23, secured a job and promotion within a year of completing an Accounting apprenticeship with the College at Notting Hill Housing in King’s Cross.

 Notting Hill Housing is one of London's leading housing associations and property developers, managing nearly 32,000 homes across the capital.

-Steven began as a Finance Officer in 2015 before transferring to become a Finance Systems Officer and being promoted to Project Officer within the Finance Systems team.
+Steven began his career as a Finance Officer in 2015 and later transferred to a new job as a Finance Systems Officer before being promoted to Project Officer within the Finance Systems team.

 “Before I started my apprenticeship I was working for an event company but it wasn’t going anywhere.
 I wanted more of a career path so I looked at finance,” he said.